Underground cable relocations

 Since mid-November 2025 major works have been underway in Lower Hutt as part of Te Wai Takamori o Te Awa Kairangi.

-To make way for the new Melling Bridge, stop banks, and shared pathways, Wellington Electricity have been trenching key roads within the city centre to lay ducts so they can relocate underground electricity cables inside the construction zone.
+To make way for the new Melling Bridge, stop banks, and shared pathways, Wellington Electricity have been trenching key roads within the city centre to lay ducts to relocate underground electricity cables inside the construction zone.

 The work needs to be done before major construction gets underway, to help avoid future disruption and keep the wider project on track.